 This challenge is part of a tutorial track by MyCodeSchool and is accompanied by a video lesson.

-The next lines contain an integer each, denoting the element to be inserted.
+The next lines contain an integer each, the elements to be inserted, one per function call.

 After inserting 484, the list is 484 -> 383 -> NULL.